 Below are links of interest including Incentives for Property Owners, Heritage Permits, Grant Guidelines, and the Heritage Tax Refund.

-- The public portal, upon registration, allows users to upload heritage permits, grant applications, and tax refunds.
+The CityView Public Portal, upon registration, allows users to upload heritage permits, grant applications, and tax refunds.
 It enables the user to add pdf forms and pictures to their proposal.

 - Past Heritage Newsletters

 - Past recorded Council meetings

 Town of Collingwood, Municipal Offices

 Register, Accept, and Apply for our Registered 24/7 Portal Service to provide all documents

 - The registered CityView Public Portal, upon registration, allows users to upload heritage permits, grant applications, and tax refunds.
 It enables the user to download pdf forms and pictures to their proposal.
 This feature keeps all your information data in one secure place accessible.

 - Heritage Grant Program, and fillable application form.
 Eligibility criteria and the application process are outlined in the Collingwood Heritage Committee Grant Guidelines, available at www.heritagecollingwood.com.

 - Heritage Property Tax Refund, and fillable application form.

 The Council approved Heritage Colour Palette for designated heritage properties is

 Benjamin Moore Historical Colours, or similar palettes such as